HiroNormal/Bo2_Zm-GSC-Scripts/README.md

 ## Commands
-The first box command is "fb", then set the desired gun, for example, fb mk2, or fb blunder If you want to chain guns, for example, getting mk2 and then blundergun, type fb mk2 | blunder
+The first box command is "fb", then set the desired gun, for example, fb mk2, or fb blunder